 The differences and specificity of the Japanese audience discussed throughout the article can make adapting a website for the Japanese market a lot more challenging than simply translating it.
 Several factors need to be taken into account so as to provide a user-friendly experience through the tools fit for the target market.

-The mere translation of a website which neglects the layout and design features as mentioned earlier could result in a costly mistake.
+The mere translation of a website that neglects the layout and design features as mentioned earlier could result in a costly mistake.
 Not paying any attention to the huge difference in the preferences of the target market could cause users to become uninterested in the content.
 Thus, having professional localization services is very much recommended in these cases.
 There is a need for experts to explore the main web design trends of the market in order to meet the needs of the users.

 Learn more about localizing your website for the Japanese audience today by contacting us at Info Cubic Japan.